 If you want to wake up to the sound of the waves gently crashing Australia’s most iconic beaches or be lulled to sleep by the sight of an amazing night sky and a clear view of the stars, then better prepare your bags for an awesome camping expedition to Fraser Island.

 Fraser Island, recognised as the world’s largest sand island, is home to a vast richness of flora and fauna which is impossible to witness and appreciate in just a day.
-That’s why camping around the island makes is the perfect way to experience this fine natural heritage site.
+That’s why Fraser Island Tours, exploring and camping around the island makes is the perfect way to experience this fine natural heritage site.

 But before you get going, here are important information and some tips you should know to make your Fraser Island camping a safe and memorable experience.

 There are various camp grounds and camping sites on the island, most offering wilderness camping but some offer basic facilities.
 As featured on the website of the Queensland National Parks & Wildlife Service, large, formal camping areas can be found at: Central Station, Dundubara, and Waddy Point (top and beachfront).
 Smaller, camping sites, on the other hand, are also situated in: Lake Boomanjin, Ungowa, and Wathumba.
 All these camping areas feature toilets, water taps, a “no generators” rule, and a 9pm noise curfew rule to accommodate for family campers.
 Beach camping is a great way to experience wilderness camping and get right back to nature.
 There are designated camp zone all along the east coast of the island with no noise curfew or generator rules.
 All camping areas require advance bookings especially for peak seasons, so make sure to book online or contact the regional offices by phone if you’ve arranged to privately visit Fraser Island in your own vehicle.